dgmstuart/swingoutlondon2/README.md

 Tests
 -------
 ### Phantomjs
-The acceptance specs which require javascript run using phantomjs.
+The feature specs which require javascript run using phantomjs.
 To install this on OSX:

     brew install phantomjs